 The film library also operates a small movie theater housed in a former chapel, with marble inlay floors and a high double-vaulted ceiling, and an entrance flanked by two carved stone holy-water fonts in lieu of ticket booth and concessions stand.

-The theater doesn't see much action these days, but it used to host exclusive screenings and world premiers with actors, filmmakers and popes when then-Archbishop John P. Foley was head of the Vatican's communications council, from 1984 to 2007.
+The theater doesn't see much action these days, but it used to host exclusive screenings and world premieres with actors, filmmakers and popes when then-Archbishop John Foley was head of the Vatican's communications council from 1984 to 2007.